The Exceptional Set in Goldbach's Problem with two Chen Primes: Introduction

 Matom\"aki and Shao in~\cite{matomaki-shao} solved the ternary Goldbach problem for the Chen primes by showing that every sufficiently large integer $m\equiv 3\pmod 6$ is the sum of three Chen primes.
 Even though it is not explicitly stated there, the methods of~\cite{matomaki-shao} can be adapted to the binary case with only minor modifications (see~\cite[Proposition 2.1]{tera-goldbach} for a binary version of the transference principle in~\cite{matomaki-shao}), and a preliminary calculation suggests that this leads to an estimate of the form

 for some small $\delta>0$.
-The expected saving of size $(\log \log \log N)^{-\delta}$ is a consequence of three factors: first, the Siegel--Walfisz theorem restricts the range of moduli to a power of $\log N$; second, the $W$-trick loses another $\log$ iteration; third, the final $\log$ iteration is lost from the sparseness of high rank Bohr sets.
+The expected saving of size $(\log \log \log N)^{-\delta}$ is a consequence of three factors: first, the Siegel--Walfisz theorem restricts the range of moduli to a power of $\log N$; second, the $W$-trick loses another $\log$ iteration; third, the final $\log$ iteration is lost due to the sparseness of high-rank Bohr sets.

 It should also be mentioned that this paper improves on a previous preprint of the authors~\cite{grimmelt-teravainen}, in which the weaker result $E(N,2,3)\ll N^{1-\delta}$ was shown.
-The approach we take here is technically simpler in addition to producing a stronger result, as the current approach does not require the spectral theory of automorphic forms, which featured in~\cite{grimmelt-teravainen} due to the use of Kloosterman sum estimates of Deshouillers--Iwaniec~\cite{DI} and their variants.
+The approach we take here is technically simpler in addition to producing a stronger result.
+In particular, the current approach does not require the spectral theory of automorphic forms, which featured in~\cite{grimmelt-teravainen} due to the use of Kloosterman sum estimates of Deshouillers--Iwaniec~\cite{DI} and their variants.
 Apart from a similar treatment of sieves for large prime factors, the approach here is independent of~\cite{grimmelt-teravainen} and supersedes it.